react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/react-native-screens.md

 ## Setup when you are using Expo

-By default expo already included `react-native-screens`, all you need to do is pasting the following snippet before your navigation stacks are rendered (typically in an `index.js` or `App.js` file):
+By default expo already included `react-native-screens`, all you need to do is paste the following snippet before your navigation stacks are rendered (typically in an `index.js` or `App.js` file):

 ```js
 // Before rendering any navigation stack